You are using an outdated browser. Please upgrade your browser to improve your experience.

-Explore the nursing science bachelor’s degree program at the University of Alaska Anchorage
+Explore the Bachelor of Science in Nursing degree program at the University of Alaska Anchorage

-Responding to the needs of the nursing profession in Alaska, the accredited bachelor’s
+Responding to the needs of the nursing profession in Alaska, the accredited BSN will

 Nursing financial aid and scholarships

-Numerous program scholarships, such as the Alaska Kidney Scholarship, are available to help you cover college expenses, including tuition and fees.
+Numerous program scholarships are available to help you cover college expenses, including tuition and fees.
 You may also qualify for tuition waivers or scholarships from the School of Nursing, UAA and private funders.
 Learn more about financial aid opportunities at UAA.

 Nurses cohort and community

-With three opportunities — fall, spring and summer — to enroll each year, you will become part of an active, dedicated community of peers working together to improve local and global health.
+With two opportunities — fall and spring — to enroll each year, you will become part of an active, dedicated community of peers working together to improve local and global health.
 Join the Student Nurses’ Association, part of the National Student Nurses’ Association.
 Plus, you may be invited to join UAA’s student chapter of Sigma Theta Tau International Honor Society of Nursing, Theta Omicron.

 Choose electives that interest you to expand your knowledge and skills in specific content areas.
 Elective class options cover a variety of topics, including women’s health, forensic nursing, perioperative care, renal care, rural health, human sexuality, foot and wound care and telemedicine.

 Earn your bachelor’s degree in nursing science and qualify to sit for the National Certification and Licensure Exam for Registered Nurses (NCLEX-RN).
 After passing the exam, you will be eligible to complete Alaska’s state application process for certification as a registered nurse.